 Now, since we analyzed both scenarios separately, we can get to the final step — compare two scenarios.

-To see the Comparison experiment settings, we need to open Comparison experiment tab in either of the scenarios.
-We can add different statistics to this experiment from the pool of available statistics in the Configure statistic menu.
+To see the Comparison experiment settings, we need to open Comparison experiment tile in either of the scenarios.
+We can add different statistics to this experiment from the pool of available statistics in the Statistics Configuration control.
 We have predefined certain statistics on the dashboard.
-The Replication per iteration parameter is set to 10 to get mean result values, because we have stochastic input data.
-To start the experiment, we select scenarios to compare from the list, and press the run button.

 As we can see the Service Level by Orders is the same for both scenarios, and it is the maximum available value. the Max Lead Time is lower in the baseline scenario, which is better, because there is more time available for dealing with unpredicted, urgent situations before delivery becomes longer than the Expected Lead Time.